ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 So far, we have thought breaking passwords just in theoretical level.
 Let's try out in practice with a couple popular tools.

+Brute-force attack [^13] means, that we try to guess the password; we automate the process somehow to use pure force to try as many combinations as possible, in a hope that we eventually guess it correctly.
+For this to succeed, we need some feedback on successful guess.

+You can brute force the login interface of the webpage, for example, but performance is limited by the capabilities of the server.
+It can also be limited with other means (e.g. rate limiting).
+The most common case in the context of passwords is to brute force [hashes](https://en.wikipedia.org/wiki/Hash_function) of the passwords, which have been leaked, usually as part of a security breach.

-Typically, passwords are hashed into the system's database to make it more difficult to obtain the original value; it means that we need to compute hashes to crack the passwords.
+Typically, passwords are hashed into the system's database to make it more difficult to obtain the original value; it means that we need to compute hashes of guesses to crack the passwords.
+We also get feedback about the correct guess; the hash simply matches.

+As seen from the previous's task entropy calculations, the amount of permutations can increase exponentially, and so does the required time to go through all the combinations.
+To reduce the amount of combinations, we can think different approaches, where some are handled on this exercise.

-You can choose yourself which methods to use, even just using Python works to a certain degree, but the use of specific tools is recommended.
+You can choose yourself which tools to use in this exercise, even just using Python works to a certain degree, but the use of specific tools is recommended.

 Particularly, we can use either **hashcat** [^11] or **John the Ripper** [^12].